-To calculate distance from roads, you will use the Euclidean Distance tool.
+To calculate distance from roads, you will use the Distance Accumulation tool.
 This tool calculates the straight-line distance from each cell in a raster layer to a source layer that you specify.
 In this case, your source layer will be the Roads layer.
-The distance is measured from cell center to cell center.

-- Open the Geoprocessing pane and search for euclidean.
+- Open the Geoprocessing pane and search for distance accumulation.

 If you closed the Geoprocessing pane or cannot find it, you can open it from the ModelBuilder tab by clicking the Tools button.
 You can also open the pane from the Analysis tab.

-- From the search results, drag the Euclidean Distance tool into the model, next to the Roads input.
+- From the search results, drag the Distance Accumulation tool into the model, next to the Roads input.

-This tool has three outputs, a distance raster, a direction raster, and an out back direction raster.
-The direction raster indicates the direction from each cell to the closest source layer feature, and the out back direction raster identifies the next cell along the shortest path back to the closest source while avoiding barriers.
-You are not interested in the direction between mountain lion habitat and roads, so you'll ignore the output direction rasters.
+This tool has several outputs, including a distance raster, a direction raster, an out source location raster, and an out back direction raster.
+You are not interested in the direction between mountain lion habitat and roads, so you'll ignore the other output rasters.

-- Draw a line between the Roads input and the Euclidean Distance tool to connect them.
+- Draw a line between the Roads input and the Distance Accumulation tool to connect them.
 When you release the mouse button, choose Input raster or feature source data.

 The tool and the output distance raster become active, but the output direction raster does not.
 Because the output direction raster is a secondary output for the tool, it is not created unless you modify the tool parameters to include it.
 You will modify the tool parameters, but only to change the name of the output distance raster.

-- Double-click the Euclidean Distance tool to open its parameters.
+- Double-click the Distance Accumulation tool to open its parameters.

-- For Output distance raster, change the output name to Distance_to_Roads.
+- For Output distance accumulation raster, change the output name to Distance_to_Roads.